 #3.
 Shop at the South Loop Farmers Market

 You sure don’t have to go far to get from #2 to #3.
 The South Loop Farmers Market is held in the parking lot of the Second Presbyterian Church.
 How convenient!
 The market is “an independent market which aims to improve the availability of a diverse range of high quality foods.”
 You’ll find food fresh from the fields of regional growers, alongside prepared dishes from select local restaurants.
 The market often features live music and tours of the Second Presbyterian Church.
 It’s a perfect South Loop neighborhood evening.
 The farmers market runs from 4-8pm every Thursday through September 26th this year.
 Timing may be tricky for conference-goers, but it’s definitely one of the great things to do near McCormick Place.

 #4.
 Walk to the Chinese American Museum of Chicago in Chinatown

 Chicago’s bustling Chinatown is less than a mile from McCormick Place.
 You can easily hail a cab over there, but we suggest walking over on Cermak.
 You’ll get to peek at Michigan Avenue’s Motor Row and ogle Bertrand Goldberg’s, er, unique Hilliard Towers along the way.
 Chinatown’s main gate at Cermak and Wentworth marks the entrance to the “old Chinatown,” which has thrived here for nearly a century.
 The Chinese American Museum is just a few blocks past the gate.
-It tells the story of Chinese emigrants and residents in the Midwest from their origins in the 1800s down to the present day.
+It tells the story of Chinese emigrants and residents in the Midwest in the past 200 years.
 Learning about one of Chicago’s diverse neighborhood’s is a great thing to do near McCormick place.
 You will also be quite close to some delicious food.